MoserMichael/dockerdashphp/notes/notes-talk.md

 However the dashboard is more persistent in its effort - for example: if the docker container doesn't have a shell in it's file system then the dashboard copies the executable of a shell into the docker containers filesystem and then it tries again.

+Let's learn about the file system of a docker container:

 ```
 ====
 ====
 ====
 ```

-Let's look at some additional features:
+Learning stuff about docker:

 # docker ps by talking to the doccker daemon via it's domain socket

 curl --unix-socket /var/run/docker.sock http://localhost/v1.41/containers/json | jq . | less

-# this one also adds "SizeRootFs" to the json output - like docker ps -a
+# this one also adds "SizeRootFs" to the json output -

 curl --unix-socket /var/run/docker.sock http://localhost/v1.41/containers/json?size=true | jq . | less

+        SizeRootFs is the total size of all the files in the container, in bytes.

+        SizeRw is the size of the files which have been created or changed

 https://github.com/docker/docs/issues/1520